evildmp/afraid-to-commit/docs/git/git.rst

 Create a new branch
 -------------------

-This isn't strictly necessary, but it's still a very good idea.
-Rather than edit the *master* (default) branch of the repository, it's better to edit the file in a new branch, leaving the *master* branch clean and untouched:
+Rather than edit the *master* (default) branch of the repository, it's better to edit the file in a new branch, leaving the *master* branch clean and
+untouched:

 #.  select the **branch** menu
 #.  in *Find or create a branch...* enter ``add-my-name``